The Data Fragmentation Problem: Why Most Claims AI Stalls at Pilot

 Zero-touch claims adjudication — the ultimate automation goal — requires eligibility, contract terms, pricing benchmarks, clinical rules, and provider data available simultaneously at the claim-line level.
 When these live in separate systems with different schemas, identifiers, and refresh cycles, the AI can only be as good as the narrowest data source it can access.

 Organizations that have unified their data model report 40% reductions in documentation time and measurably higher AI accuracy.
-The model didn't improve — the data did.
+Those gains came from unifying the data rather than from a better model.

 The architectural decision that determines whether AI scales or stalls is platform vs. point solution: